GuideMay 23, 2026 · 4 min read readBy MyOBDCode Editorial

 Can a dealer refuse to do a recall repair?

 No. Under the National Traffic and Motor Vehicle Safety Act, dealers are required to perform recall repairs free of charge.
-If a dealer refuses or tries to charge you for a recall repair, contact NHTSA directly at nhtsa.gov or call 1-888-327-4236.
+If a dealer refuses, contact NHTSA directly at nhtsa.gov or call 1-888-327-4236.

 🔧